Fighting For Your Rights And Interests Since 1997

-The State of North Carolina uses the principle of “equitable distribution” to divide marital property when spouses divorce.
+The state of North Carolina uses the principle of “equitable distribution” to divide marital property when spouses divorce.
 In almost every marriage, there will be shared marital property subject to division.
-A family law attorney Charlotte NC residents trust at The Khan Law Offices can help you be sure that you receive all of the property to which you are entitled.
-Our attorneys have decades of experience handling divorce cases and facilitating property divisions.

 Under the North Carolina General Statutes 50-20 (b) (1), “marital property” includes “all real and personal property acquired by either spouse or both spouses during the course of the marriage and before the date of the separation of the parties, and presently owned.”
 This definition is subject to certain exceptions.